shadow-1310/obsedian_notes/162-find peak element.md

 - the goal is to divide the segment, peak element will always occur on the side of the mid element where it is increasing.
 #### mistakes
 - It is tricky to get the edge cases in a small code
+- remember we always compare the mid with surrounding element, where mid element will be the smaller
 #### code snippet
 ```python